sakhnevych/calendar-view/README.rst

 License
 =======

 calendar-view is licensed under a MIT license.
-Please see the `LICENSE <LICENSE.rst>`_ file for details.
+Please see the `file <LICENSE>`_ for details.